 2. Select the System option

-The System sub-menu is where you can toy around with any Roku settings that aren't tied to a specific functionality (audio or video quality, payment options and so forth).
+Click to the right, and then scroll down to the System sub-menu, where you can toy around with any Roku settings that aren't tied to a specific functionality (audio or video quality, payment options and so forth).
 It's worth seeing what options you have at your disposal, if you've never spent any time here before.

 3. Access the Screen Mirroring section